Presque Isle State Park

-There are six distinct ecological zones on Presque Isle, each with a different plant and animal community.
+There are six distinct ecological zones on Presque Isle, each with a specialized plant and animal community.
 The record of geological succession can be traced through each of these zones.
 The zones include: Lake Erie, the bay and shoreline; sand plain and new ponds; dunes and ridges; old ponds and marshes; thicket and sub-climax forest; and climax forest.
+Illustration (pdf 348 kb)

 Because of the diversity of ecological zones at Presque Isle State Park, many different species of plants and wildlife inhabit the park from the shoreline to the climax forest.
 Of all the plants and animals on Presque Isle, birds are the most studied and understood.
-The peninsula's location along the Atlantic Flyway and the diversity of natural habitats make Presque Isle State Park a haven for bird life.
-Migrating birds, including several species of special concern, rest, feed, and nest here.
-Over 320 species of birds have been recorded on Presque Isle; at least 39 of these are listed as species of special concern.
+The peninsula’s location along the Atlantic Flyway and the diversity of natural habitats make Presque Isle State Park a haven for bird life.
+Migrating birds, including several species of special concern, rest, feed and nest here.
+Over 339 species of birds have been recorded on Presque Isle, including 47 species of special concern.

 In cooperation with Penn State Behrend, The Tom ridge Environmental Center has launced the Natural History Museum Web site Dynamic Dunes.
 The seven collections in Dynamic Dunes contains more than 3,800 records of species collected in northwestern Pennsylvania.
 The collections provide a resource for scientific studies of the ecology of the region and provide a record of the area's biodiversity. http://dynamicdunes.bd.psu.edu/